seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 How now! is he dead?

 **DIOMEDES**
-His death’s upon him, but not dead.
+His death's upon him, but not dead.
-Look out o’ the other side your monument;
+Look out o' the other side your monument;
 His guard have brought him thither.

 *Enter, below, MARK ANTONY, borne by the Guard*